Killer Mike's Greenwood banking platform raises nearly $40 million in Series A funding

-The burgeoning fintech startup — named for the early 20th century African-American business district in Tulsa, Oklahoma, that earned the nickname "Black Wall Street" — has raised more than $40 million in Series A funding since its website launched in October, according to a joint announcement unveiled Thursday.
+The burgeoning fintech startup — named for the early 20th century African-American business district in Tulsa, Oklahoma, that earned the nickname "Black Wall Street" — has raised roughly $40 million in Series A funding since its website launched in October, according to a joint announcement unveiled Thursday.

 "The challenge of the racial wealth gap can only be effectively addressed by a coalition focused on the mission of financial equity," Killer Mike told CNN Business via email Wednesday.
 "Greenwood's Series A funding round is a major step towards economic empowerment to Latino and Black individuals, families, and businesses by assembling multiple parties in finance and financial services to act in concert."